The Glacier Crest trail in Glacier National Park, British Columbia rewards with panoramic views of…

 I think 3 of the best gardens in Victoria to visit include The Butchart Gardens, Abkhazi Garden and the Horticultural Centre of the Pacific.
 While they all tend to be at their prettiest from early spring to late fall, they can be visited year-round.
 All of them also offer either meals or high tea.

-The Teahouse at Abkhazi Garden
+Gardens in Victoria – check out the Teahouse at Abkhazi Garden

 The 1.4 acre Abkhazi Garden sits on a stunning lot overlooking the Olympic Mountains and the Strait of Georgia in a residential area of Victoria.